chironb/ChiCLI/README.md

 - Commodore 1581 hardware tested by Glenn Holmer as noted on the TPUG mailing list here: https://www.freelists.org/post/torontocbm/1581-Support,8
 - Commodore 1581 additionally tested as emulated under VICE.

 Latest News and Changelog:

+v1.01 - First Post-Final-Release Update! - Jan 7 2022
+- Added:     Support for the CMD HD!
+Also supports the real-time clock functions!
+- Added:     Support for the VICE FS Driver v2.0!
+- Added:     More support for the 1581.
+You can now move in and out of partitions like folders using the 'cd' command.
+To return to the root partition, use 'cd /' just like any other drive that supports folders.
+This should also let you enter nested sub-partitions.
+Also... the 1581...
+OMG shootme in the face...
+- Help:      Added a little section in the help for hardware support.
+Use 'help hardware' to bring it up.
+- Fixed:     Much rework done to the 'cd' and 'part' partition commands.
+- Fixed:     The delete command wasn't getting all the files on the first pass.
+Now it does.
+Needed to do some jumping around to restart the scan after every delete.
+- Fixed:     The Commodore 128 detection wasn't quite right for detecting DCR.
+These have the newer 9v SID, so this has been updated.
+- Optimized: Reworked many things to make more room for all the added hardware support.
+- Note:      The VICE FS Driver doesn't support copy, as noted in the VICE source code: VICE in file fsdevice-flush.c line 809 and 810:     } else if (*cmd == 'c' && arg != NULL) {        /* FIXME: not implemented */
+- Comments:  Swearing... so much swearing...

 v1.00 - Final Release - Jan 1 2022
 - Updated:   This is ready for a version 1.0 release!